 S3 data lake customers have access to numerous AWS analytics applications, AI/ML services and high-performance file systems.
 This means you can run numerous workloads across your data lake, without additional data processing or transfers to other stores.
 You can also bring your preferred third-party analytics and machine learning tools to your S3 data lake.

-Learn more about AWS Lake Formation and sign up for the preview »
+Learn more about AWS Lake Formation and sign up »

 Run AWS analytics applications with no data movement

 Once data resides in an S3 data lake, you can use any of the following purpose-built analytics services for a range of use cases, from analyzing petabyte-scale data sets to querying the metadata of a single object.
 With an S3 data lake these can be done without resource- and time-intensive extract, transform, and load (ETL) jobs.
 You can also bring your preferred analytics platforms to your S3 data lake.

 Quickly query datasets in your S3 data lake with simple SQL expressions and get results in seconds.
 Athena is ideal for ad-hoc querying and doesn’t require cluster management, but it can also handle complex analyses, such as large joins, window functions, and arrays.